ADACS-Australia/murano-jupyterhub/README.md

 This repo contains a Murano (OpenStack) package for the Nectar research cloud.
 It allows you to set up a JupyterHub server (The Littlest JupyterHub distribution) easily from the dashboard.

+It uses a custom image that is created by https://github.com/ADACS-Australia/openstack-tljh.

 ## Build
 You can build the package with the makefile
 ```